 Go to your designated NEAR market on the Binance spot exchange.
 This could be NEAR/USDT or NEAR/BTC, for example.

 Once you’ve reached the market, you can enter the Binance trading interface.
-Select the Market option located at the bottom of this page on the order panel.
+Select the Market option on the order panel at the bottom of this page.

-As mentioned earlier, you can follow a very similar process when using other established crypto exchanges.
-We do recommend Binance, however, due to its seamless process for NEAR purchases.
+As mentioned earlier, you can follow a similar process when using other established crypto exchanges.
+However, we recommend Binance due to its seamless process for NEAR purchases.

 What Does The Future Hold For NEAR Protocol?

-In April of this year, NEAR released something called a Rainbow Bridge, an Ethereum to NEAR bridge that enables users to transfer their Ethereum ERC-20 tokens to NEAR.
+In April, NEAR released a Rainbow Bridge, an Ethereum to NEAR bridge that enables users to transfer their Ethereum ERC-20 tokens to NEAR.
 This innovative technology enables users to use ECR-20 tokens within the NEAR Dapp ecosystem.
 Simply amazing!

-This bodes well for future development plans as NEAR Protocol aims to make its platform as accessible as possible with interoperability across various cryptocurrencies.
+This bodes well for future development plans as NEAR Protocol aims to make its platform accessible with interoperability across various cryptocurrencies.

 NEAR Protocol is also planning to implement support for the Ethereum Virtual Machine (EVM).
-The EVM is the software stack that Ethereum uses to operate decentralized applications.
-Upon completing this exciting initiative, developers will be able to launch Ethereum Dapps on NEAR without making wholesale changes to the code.
+The EVM is the software stack that Ethereum uses to operate decentralised applications.
+Upon completing this exciting initiative, developers can launch Ethereum Dapps on NEAR without making wholesale changes to the code.
 This eliminates some of the major barriers that hinder cross-chain launches.

 As one of the up-and-coming mid-cap cryptocurrencies in the market, NEAR Protocol has shown remarkable resilience in the wake of a highly turbulent year for cryptos.
-Moreover, it has outstanding potential for growth with NEAR Protocol’s project team regarded as one of the best in the industry.
+Moreover, it has outstanding growth potential, with NEAR Protocol’s project team regarded as one of the best in the industry.

-With such an experienced team, unique and innovative technology, and many exciting projects on the horizon, NEAR Protocol remains a step ahead of the pack with a future that’s packed with potential.
-Make sure to study the markets carefully before committing to cryptocurrency investment like NEAR.
+With such an experienced team, innovative technology, and exciting projects, NEAR Protocol remains ahead of the pack.
+Study the markets carefully before committing to cryptocurrency investment like NEAR.
 Good luck!